itthinx/affiliates/readme.txt

 = 2.16.0 =
 * Added the possibility to approve new affiliates with a status option.
+* Added Notifications section where you can enable to notify administrator and affiliates when new registration.

 = 2.15.9 =
 * Added filters: 'affiliates_thanks_sign_up_text' and 'affiliates_check_confirmation_text' on registration form.